DrValani/redbadger-mars-test/README.md

 2. RB-003: Robots can only move on a fixed grid size

 Acceptance criteria:
-  - Maximum co-ordinate size is 50.
+  - Maximum co-ordinate size is 50. -- Taking out of scope.
+Would need to know how to handle a grid size of over 50?
   - First line of input determines the grid size.

 3. RB-004: Lost robots leave a scent so other robots do not get lost in the same position